rohanshrma25/SalesTeam_PowerBI_Dashboard/README.md

 ## Overview

-This Power BI dashboard provides a comprehensive analysis of sales team performance.
+This Dynamic Power BI dashboard provides a comprehensive analysis of sales team performance.
 It offers insights into key metrics, revenue distribution, and performance trends.
 Whether you’re a sales manager or analyst, this dashboard helps you make informed decisions.

 ## Features